s1v/Disenchanting-Patch/README.md

 Disenchanter's trash dump feature is not needed.
-Enchanted equipments are no longer disappear.
+Equipment no longer disappears after extracting enchantments.